xx4h/hctl/README.md

 - Support for Home Assistant
 - Turn on/off, or toggle all capable devices
 - Set brightness on all capable devices
+- Change color or color temperature on all capable devices
 - Play local and remote music files
 - Set volume on media players
 - Set temperature on capable devices